corbosiny/Quadcopters/README.md

 This folder should/will contain:

--All code directly involved in maneuvering the drone                   <-- WHAT WE ARE WORKING ON RIGHT NOW!!!
+-All code directly involved in maneuvering the drone                   <-- BEING TESTED RIGHT NOW

     1. The motor controller code(for ESCs)